mendix/docs/content/refguide/system-requirements.md

 In both cases you need `repository write` permission.

-##### 2.4.5 AWS CodeCommit
+##### 2.4.5 AWS CodeCommit Limitation

-We have a known compatibility issue with AWS CodeCommit in Git Technology Preview for Studio Pro.
-We are working to resolve the issue in the next release.
+We have a compatibility limitation with AWS CodeCommit in Git Technology Preview for Studio Pro.

 ## 3 Team Server {#ts}